 When there is direct sun, it warms up the color to more of a blue-green, and the gray seems to disappear.

 Your lighting is such an important consideration.
 If you put a grayish blue paint color in a room with a lot of sunlight, the blue will seem bluer and greener.
 It will look more aqua and “beauty”.
 But in a grayish, indirectly lit room, the gray will come out more and the color will seem very calm.

 The white I chose for the bottom half is Benjamin Moore Chantilly Lace, one their whitest whites, with no gray.
 I would typically go for a warmer white, but I wanted something that would brighten up the gloom of this room and not look dull or dirty in the shadows.
-And Chantilly Lace is obviously a beautiful name and that is important.
-It doesn’t match my existing trim at all.
-I will repaint that trim when I work up the energy, probably when the garden is done.
+And Chantilly Lace is obviously a beautiful name and paint color names are important.

 In the background is a throw pillow I made this spring (three of them in total), and it matches!
 As does the ocean painting above the bench.
 Color scheme success.

 And now I promise not to talk about paint colors until 2019.